-For instance, instead of focusing on the $20,000 in credit card debt, look at it as four different chunks of $5,000.
+For instance, instead of focusing on $20,000 in credit card debt, look at it as four different chunks of $5,000.
 You have several choices on how you can pay back your credit card debt.
 Regardless of the option you choose, remember to keep it to a minimum to avoid extra charges and penalties.

-First, pay the debt with the highest interest rate.
+Pay the debt with the highest interest rate.

 Once you make the payments manageable, it’s time now to focus on following through with payment.
 Which credit card should come first?
 The best idea is first to pay the one with the highest interest rate.
 Always keep in mind that with credit card debt, your goal should always be to reduce principal to limit interest that accumulates.